How do we ensure access to affordable, high quality healthcare for rural residents? How can

-Rural health policy takes place at the federal, state and local levels of government.
-Many people and organizations are involved in the formulation of rural health policy, including:
+Rural health policymaking takes place at the federal, state, and local levels of government.
+The process

 - Government agencies

 - Membership associations

 - Rural health researchers